-A summer palace turned into the museum, this place carries a subtle yet quite powerful vibration.
+2. Maharaja Ranjit Singh Museum.
+A summer palace turned into a museum, this place carries a subtle yet quite powerful vibration.
 Every year a great number of tourists visit the place to witness the royal heritage of Maharaja Ranjit Singh.

+3. Akal Takht.
 Akal Takht is one of the five takhts at Harminder Sahid Gurudwara which offers a tremendous spiritual vibe to the people visiting.
 It was founded by Guru Hargobind in the year 1606.
-It is located in front of the very causeway which leads to the Golden Temple, Amritsar.
+It is located in front of the very causeway which leads to Golden Temple, Amritsar.

+5. Mata Lal Devi Temple.
 This place is also known as the “Sheesh Mahal of Amritsar”.
 The temple is dedicated to a 20th-century female saint named Lal Devi.
-The temple is believed to have miraculous powers by the locals.
+As believed by the locals, the temple has miraculous powers.
 People from the surrounding villages arrive here to pray for the well being of their loved ones.

+6. Sun City Water Park.
 Sun City Water Park is one of the best places to visit with your loved ones.
-The park has several fun water rides, swimming pools, roller coaster rides and games for adults and kids.
-Locals and tourists arrive here to enjoy the rides and savour the delicious local and fast food at food court.
+The park has several fun water rides, swimming pools, roller coaster rides, and games for adults and kids.
+Locals and tourists arrive here to enjoy the rides and savour the delicious local and fast food at the food court.

 By Air.
-Traveling by air to Punjab is quite convenient due to the availability of several airports around the temple.
-Raja Sansi international airport in Amritsar which is roughly 15km away from the temple is the nearest.
-From the airport, you will have to take a taxi or a bus to reach your desired destination.
+Travelling by air to Punjab is quite convenient due to the availability of several airports around the temple.
+Sri Guru Ram Dass Ji International Airport aka Amritsar Airport (ATQ) in Amritsar which is the nearest aerodrome situated 15 km away.
+It is considered to be the largest as well as the busiest airports in Punjab.
+In 2019, it was ranked as the 6th best regional airport.
+Once you deboard the flight, you will have to take a taxi or a bus to reach your desired destination.

 By Train.
 Punjab is well connected via train routes.
-There are around 90 railway stations in different districts of Punjab which make it more convenient for the travelers arriving from other cities to reach the state.
-Amritsar Junction railway station is the nearest to reach the temple.
+There are around 90 railway stations in different districts of Punjab which make it more convenient for the travellers arriving from other cities to reach the state.
+Amritsar Junction (ASR) is the nearest to reach the temple and is considered to be the largest and busiest railway stations of Punjab.
 From the railway station, one can take a taxi or a bus to travel to the city.